Texas Accessibility Standards

 Piling is a column, usually made of steel or concrete, that is driven into the ground to provide support for a structure.

-Plot Plan is an overhead plan prepared by a surveyor that shows the location of the buildings on the lot, all property lines, easements, set backs and dimensions.
+Plot Plan is an overhead plan prepared by a surveyor that shows the location of the buildings on the lot, all property lines, easements, setbacks, and dimensions.

-Post is a vertical framing member that supports a beam.
+The post is a vertical framing member that supports a beam.

 Rebar refers to steel reinforcing bars placed into poured concrete to make it stronger.